 "I cannot."
 She returned to combing the barren ground.

 "Then show me your whetstone and grant me some oil."
-The sibyl did not respond.
-He continued, "I must sharpen my sword and clean my armor."
+More memories of the cellar lit his thoughts – flashing air burning his eyeballs and stealing his breath as searing heat stung his skin.
+"I must sharpen my sword and clean my armor."

 "I will kill it when it strikes tonight.
 I cannot bear–" He stopped himself.
 "I cannot allow you to suffer another attack."